Deadly gun attack in eastern Ukraine shakes fragile Geneva accord

 He said the separatists returned fire and killed two of the attackers, who he said were members of the nationalist movement which has its power base in the Ukrainian-speaking west of the country and is reviled by many in the Russian-speaking east.

-Police in Kiev said three men among the separatists were killed and three wounded.
+Police in Kiev said three people had been killed and three wounded.

 A Reuters cameraman at the scene said he saw the bodies of two people, one with what appeared to be gunshot wounds to the head and face, lying in the back of a truck.